whizzml/examples/readme.md

 ## Examples

+- `covariate-shift` Determine if there is a shift in data distribution between two datasets.
 - `model-or-ensemble` Decide whether to use models or ensembles for predictions, given an input source.
 - `remove-anomalies` Using Flatline and an anomaly detector, remove